U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Director, Fuel Cell Technologies Office

-Dr. Sunita Satyapal is the Director of the Fuel Cell Technologies Office in the Office of Energy Efficiency and Renewable Energy (EERE) at the Department of Energy (DOE).
-In this capacity, Dr. Satyapal is responsible for the Office's overall strategy and execution, including oversight and coordination of approximately $100 million in research, development, demonstration, and deployment activities related to hydrogen and fuel cells.
+Sunita Satyapal is the Director of the Fuel Cell Technologies Office in the Office of Energy Efficiency and Renewable Energy (EERE) at the Department of Energy (DOE).
+In this capacity, she is responsible for the office's overall strategy and execution, including oversight and coordination of approximately $100 million in research, development, demonstration, and deployment activities related to hydrogen and fuel cells.

-After joining DOE in 2003, Dr. Satyapal served primarily as the Hydrogen Storage Team Lead until 2008.
+After joining DOE in 2003, she served primarily as the Hydrogen Storage Team Lead until 2008.
 She then served as the Hydrogen Office's Chief Engineer and Deputy Director.
-For several years she has coordinated hydrogen and fuel cell activities across DOE, with other agencies as well as with international stakeholders, including with seventeen countries and the European Commission, through the International Partnership for Hydrogen and Fuel Cells in the Economy.
+For several years she has coordinated hydrogen and fuel cell activities across DOE, with other agencies, and with international stakeholders, including with seventeen countries and the European Commission, through the International Partnership for Hydrogen and Fuel Cells in the Economy.

 In addition to her time at DOE, she has more than 20 years of experience in academia, industry, and government, including at United Technologies Research Center and at UTC Fuel Cells in Connecticut.
 While in industry, she was responsible for managing research groups ranging from 15 to 50 scientists, engineers, and technicians covering a broad range of chemistry and energy technologies, including hydrogen and fuel cell research and development (R&D).
 She also served as business development manager to develop strategic R&D collaborations, both for government programs and international markets.